 Defective Work Products and Tools

 The courts hold that suing an employer for a defective product or tool used on the job may be justified in certain circumstances.

 The injured employee has grounds for a lawsuit by proving the employer was aware the product or tool was defective and failed to repair or eliminate it.

 Example: Defect in Protective Clothing

-While Amy was employed as a firefighter, the manufacturer of the protective clothing she wore recalled the product because part of it was susceptible to fire.
-The city was aware of the recall, but took no action to inform the firefighters or remove the clothing from use.
+While Amy worked as a firefighter, the manufacturer of the protective clothing she wore recalled the product because part of it was susceptible to fire.
+The city council was aware of the recall but took no action to inform the firefighters or remove the clothing from use.